-LOT COVERAGE: That portion of the area of a lot, plot, or building site, expressed as a percentage, occupied by all buildings or structures which are roofed or are otherwise covered by impermeable materials, exclusive of its eaves.
+LOT COVERAGE: That portion of the area of a lot, plot, or building site, expressed as a percentage, occupied by all buildings or structures which are roofed, exclusive of its eaves.
 Pool decks, patios or outdoor sitting areas, even if enclosed with a screen enclosure shall not be calculated as part of lot coverage.